Your Guide To Designing, Making & Selling Laser Cut Products

 Read The Material Information

-Check the available material sheet sizes and make sure you have read the material information carefully so that you understand all the characteristics of the material and if any special accommodations must be made in your design.
+Check the available material sheet sizes and read the material information carefully so that you understand all the characteristics of the material and if any special accommodations must be made in your design.
+For instance, acrylic tends to have a thickness tolerance, so you want to allow for this in the overall design.

 Keep It Simple